smontanari/smocker/README.md

 *canjs* | CanJS (~2.0.0)| wrapper around **can.fixture** |
 *angularjs* | angular/angular-mocks (1.3.5)| wrapper around the **$httpBackend** service of module **ngMockE2E**

-If you want sMocker to use a particular backend adapter you should invoke the `config()` method, e.g.:
+If we want sMocker to use a particular backend adapter we need to configure this setting invoking the `config()` method, e.g.:

 ```javascript
 smocker.config({